 Interestingly, this could also explain why some attributes of our universe, such as dark matter and dark energy, are so difficult to explain with only the laws of fundamental physics.

 The multiverse theory is a hotly debated topic in the scientific world.
-Some believe that this is merely a fascinating proposition straight out of science fiction, while others support the legitimacy of the multiverse idea.
+Some believe that it is merely a fascinating proposition straight out of science fiction, while others support the legitimacy of the multiverse idea.
 Scientists are trying to find evidence of the existence of multiple universes by observing distortions in electromagnetic radiation left over from an early stage of the universe.
 Certain special types of black holes can also provide clues to the existence of the multiverse.

 The idea of multiple universes is so astounding that it has been hypothesized not only in cosmology and astronomy, but also in philosophy, music, literature, science fiction, and even religion.
-Because of the universality of this idea, these “other” universes are called by different names, including parallel universes, alternative universes, parallel realities, quantum realities, alternative realities, and more.
+Because of the universality of this idea, these “other” universes are called by different names, including parallel universes, alternate universes, parallel realities, quantum realities, alternative realities, and more.

 Science fiction creators and popular culture as a whole love multiverse theory, and for a very good reason.
 You may have read novels and seen films in which characters rely on the existence of the multiverse to get out of difficult situations.
 However, in some cases, the same idea of multiple or parallel realities poses a huge challenge, since the events in a so-called “alternative reality” can neither be predicted nor controlled.